kumu/help/site/basics/sharing-and-collaborating.md

 name: "Sharing & Collaborating"
 ---

 Kumu is built to be collaborative whether you have a public or private project.
-Add people to your project through the menu menu or using the dropdown in the upper left of the map overview.
+Add people to your project through the main menu or using the dropdown in the upper left of the map overview.

 ## User Types